-You can, of course, use 13 words in the URL of a page, but after four or five words, search engines won’t consider the rest of the words for evaluation.
+You can, of course, use 13 words in the URL of a page, but since KW in a URL are less important than they used to be, there is little use for this.
 My advice is to use as few words as possible.
 The lower the number of words, the higher the relevance of each word, and the higher the number of words, the lower the relative value given to each keyword.

 For example, you should rename domain.com/women-wearables-shorts-spring-collection-fashion-japan.html to domain.com/japan-spring-women-fashion.html.
 The latter is easier to comprehend, and you’re not losing any value because of a long string of characters.

 Also, remember to put important keywords up front without disturbing the meaning and intent of the page.
 The combination of words should convey a meaning, and the best possible scenario is when you can put the most important words in the beginning.

 The best URL is the one that describes the intent of the page and is clear, short, and sticks in the visitor’s mind.
 Exact match URLs are a good bargain, but considering the non-availability of exact match domains, don’t stress too much about the name itself.
 Try to create a healthy balance between the structure, permalinks, and the naming convention of the different pages of your site, and you should be in pretty good shape.